 Isabel Murillo Wilstermann

-Investigating about mobile technologies to explore classroom interaction and to foster teacher development, I have attended dissemination events in Norway (Mobile Learning in Teacher Education conference), England (Video Enhanced Observation final conference) and Karlsruhe (Video Enhanced Observation dissemination event).
+Investigating about mobile technologies to study classroom interaction and to foster teacher development, I attended dissemination events in Norway, England and Karlsruhe.
 These events set off the beginning of a collaborative learning network.
-After those encounters, I co-initiated with colleagues from universities in Germany, Sweden, England and Spain the ERASMUS+ teacher education project Promoting Professionalism, Innovation and Transnational Collaboration in Foreign and Second Language Teacher Education (ProPIC), a three-year endeavor which aims at fostering second/foreign language teachers' continuing professional development (CPD).
+After those encounters, I co-initiated with colleagues from universities in Germany, Sweden, England and Spain the ERASMUS+ teacher education project Promoting Professionalism, Innovation and Transnational Collaboration in Foreign and Second Language Teacher Education (ProPIC), a three-year endeavor which aimed at fostering second/foreign language teachers' continuing professional development (CPD).

 My work as language teacher and teacher educator are powerful sources of challenges that keep me evolving and learning.
 In order to improve my practice I ask for external support to evaluate my teaching and learn about my students' needs.
 I actively seek for formal and informal learning opportunities, for instance exploring my own classroom practices, attending workshops, conducting classroom observation, etc. In my professional future I look forward to more opportunities for international and interdisciplinary cooperation, to continuing my work in initial teacher education and to designing well grounded educational interventions that have a positive impact on teacher education in my institution.

 Kiel, Germany | school visit with international students | 2019

 Isabel Murillo Wilstermann | LfbA für Spanisch | Romanisches Seminar der Christian-Albrechts-Universität zu Kiel | Leibnizstraße 10

 Zimmer 110 | 24118 Kiel | E-Mail: firstname.lastname@example.org